vineelko/patina/docs/src/dxe_core/component_model.md

 supported type, unlike the limited configuration of EDK II.
 Finally, any component is able to hook any configuration value it wants, so long as it is public configuration.

-- **Testing**: Testing is made easy, particularly with `FunctionComponent`.
+- **Testing**: Testing is made easy.
 Simply create an instance / mock for each `param` your component expects, and test it!
 No complex levels of indirection and setup necessary to test the function.

 - **Dependency Expression**: No need to define a dependency expression, the interface is the dependency expression!